 Hum makes digital transformation easy for organizations focused on serving readers, members, or subscibers.
 Hum sits alongside your microservices tech to unify your platforms and streamline the data they collect.
 If you’re tired of hitting a wall every time you launch a new technical capability, perhaps it’s time to embrace a modernized data architecture capable of growing with your organization instead of against it.

 Hum does not fall into either of the software categories – monolith or microservice – discussed here today.

 Rather, Hum is a software overlay that sits over top of your microservice technologies to unify them and streamline data collection between your solutions.
 With Hum, you ultimately receive the best-in-class tech associated with a microservices model while also reaping the unification benefits of monoliths -The best of both worlds!

-As the first and only AIP (Association Intelligence Platform), Hum was created specifically for associations.
+Hum was created specifically for content-rich organizations like research publishers, media organizations, and associations.
 Focused on centralizing your databases such as MarTech, LMS, AMS, and more.
 Hum unifies every system without losing flexibility, scalability, and operational independence.

-The verdict: Microservices are critical to becoming a digital-first association.
+The verdict: Microservices are critical to becoming a digital-first organization.